 Ukraine Gongadze murder: Ex-President Kuchma charged

-Ukrainian ex-President Leonid Kuchma has told reporters he has been charged after being questioned by prosecutors over the 2000 murder of a journalist.
+Ukrainian ex-President Leonid Kuchma has been charged with abuse of power over the 2000 murder of a journalist.

 "I have been charged," Mr Kuchma said after emerging from a second day of questioning at the prosecutor general's office in the Ukrainian capital Kiev on Thursday.

-The murder of Gongadze, a critic of President Kuchma, sparked massive street protests against Mr Kuchma's government at the time.
+The murder of Gongadze sparked massive street protests against Mr Kuchma's government at the time.

 Gongadze - founder of the Ukrainska Pravda (Ukrainian Truth) website - sought to expose high-level corruption.